OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-04.md

 Count all the men from thirty to fifty years old who are eligible to perform service in the work at the tent of meeting.

 ## Numbers 4:24
-This is the service of the Gershonite clans in their carrying and their other work:
+This is what the Gershonite clans are responsible for in their carrying and other duties:

 ## Numbers 4:25
 They shall carry the curtains of the tabernacle, the tent of meeting with its covering, and the outer covering of durable leather, and the curtain for the entrance to the tent of meeting,